| Introduction The HyVac 2-14 vacuum pumps are basic oil sealed rotary vane

 aluminum housing.
 I have never seen a pump yet with an uncoated aluminum housing eaten

 through, although I have seen thousands of pumps with corroded cast iron parts.
+The basic fact of the matter is contaminants must be

 eliminated from the pump.
 You can either deal with it before the pump or after it gets in